 1. Environmental Internship.
 This is a stand alone module based on one to two weeks full-time equivalent working in a host organisation: usually a Humanitarian or Development NGO headquaters office in London or as part of a research team working on disaster risk within the Department of Geography.
 The student will undertake a defined task, typically a literature or policy review to feed into policy development work.
 The module is assessed by a reflective essay on the experience and lessons learned.
 The internship is appropriate for those wishing an introduction to professional life in the sector, some internships can turn into thesis research ideas.

 2. Thesis placements.
 These allow students to undertake their three month research project within an international humanitarian or development NGO in the field.
 Current partners include the Red Cross Climate Centre, Oxfam, Save the Children, YCARE and the All India Disaster Mitigation Institute.
 Students propose thesis ideas and these are crafted with host organisations to make sure they meet academic criteria and policy impact goals.
 Typically thesis research is translated into a policy brief.
 Host organisation commitments vary but all local costs (translation, accommodation, transport) are covered, and often international transport costs as well.
-One recent example of a thesis internship can be found at
+An example of a thesis internship can be found here.

 3. Post-degree internships.
 Increasingly employers look for experience and are also prepared to offer paid internships.
 We only partner with internship providers providing at least basic living costs.
 Current internships providers are the Stockholm Environment Institute - Asia and the Asian Disaster Preparedness Centre, both based in Bangkok.
 Post degree internships are three months commencing in September - think about this being a 15 month degree where you get paid for the final three months!